Dr Jamie Workman has a passion for sharing dental knowledge with everyone—and the internet is his tool of choice. By Frank Leggett

 In the next three to six months, the site will also have a directory of dentists rolled out.
 It will be a free service where dentists can import all their details.
 After logging in, the dentist will choose which procedures they offer from drop-down menus, along with the health funds they accept, links to their website, and other information.
 The whole process will be very simple and photographs will be able to be uploaded.

 While jamiethedentist.com is still in its infancy, Dr Workman sees big things in the future.
 He has completed all the keyword research and done everything that is necessary to prepare for an internet marketing blitz.
-The next aspect will be online link building and getting the word out via social media.
+The next aspect will be online link building which could be done through services similar to Outreach Pete’s white label service and getting the word out via social media.
 “Google is very hot on the tails of unnatural link-building so it’s essential that this is done correctly, strategically and effectively to maximise the results.

 “We will be using multiple marketing channels to push interesting articles, cool stunts and great video content across Facebook, Twitter and relevant blogs.
 The site is already receiving 1500 hits a month and the traffic will increase exponentially over the next year,” he says.